floppablud67/StrataVane-VPN/README.md

-Here is the fully formatted Markdown.
-Every command is separated into its own clean code block so GitHub automatically shows the single-line or block copy buttons for each individual command:
 Installing StrataVane VPN

 StrataVane requires admin/root privileges to run (OpenVPN needs to modify network interfaces and routing tables).
 Pick your OS below.